Precovery of TESS Single Transits with KELT: Data

-\citet{Sullivan:2015} predict that long period planets (P$>$20d) will account for approximately 20\% of the TESS transit detections, while \citet{Bouma:2017} find similar expectations.
 Since follow-up confirmation observations are expensive in time and resources, the ability to determine the precise ephemerides for these systems is extremely valuable.
 Even though the orbital period can be roughly estimated from a single transit \citep{Seager:2003,Yee:2008,Osborn:2016}, additional information is still needed to precisely determine these ephemerides and reduce the associated uncertainty in the transit time.
 These estimates require an assumption or constraint on the orbital eccentricity, as well as a precise estimate of the density of the host star, and are often fairly imprecise, thereby necessitating either extensive photometric follow-up, or radial velocity observations \citep{Yee:2008}.

 \citet{Villanueva:2018} have done a comprehensive simulation and investigation into the likely TESS single-transit population.
 They predict about 1200 single-transit events in TESS.
 Those numbers are higher than that of the other simulation efforts by factors of 20\% to 50\%, but possibly because the other simulations are not as complete at the long-period end.
 The actual number of single-transit detection will depend on many observational factors unknown at the present, but all indications are that there will a minimum of several hundred such cases.